jseerden/IntuneBackupAndRestore/README.md

 ## Known Issues
 - Does not support backing up Intune configuration items with duplicate Display Names.
 Files may be overwritten.
 - Unable to restore Client App Assignments for Windows Line-of-Business Apps (MSI)
-- Intune Configurations that contain Display Names that include any of the following characters: `\/:*?"<>|` may generate errors during back-up.